Off Herring Cove Road

 With the Public Gardens closed for the season he felt he needed to keep moving.
 He continued forward toward nowhere in particular.

 It was a chilly day but a bright one that required those passing him to wear sunglasses.
 After walking several blocks away from the downtown’s retail area, Av began to take an uncommon interest in the various styles of sunglasses.
 It struck him as interesting that they came in all colors, sometimes multiple colors, and there seemed to be two extreme ranges from small, metal framed ones to large, plastic framed ones.
 There seemed to be lenses in every shape, including simple geometric shapes and oddly shaped ones like water drops falling straight down or inwards toward the nose.
-After a while of rating the glasses, it occurred to the old man that a much less flashy pair might be the perfect accessory for his introverted shell; though, he did not think of it exactly in that way.
+After a while of rating the glasses, it occurred to the old man that a much less flashy pair might be the perfect accessory for his introverted shell; though, he didn't think of it exactly in that way.
 He thought of it more as a mask he could easily and, perhaps, fashionably hide behind.

 After twenty minutes of considering which style of sunglasses would best suit him, Av was surprised to find he was entering the area of Dalhousie University, only a twenty-minute walk from his home.
 Making a right onto Robbie Street’s several blocks of older detached houses lacking any substantial front lawns, he headed toward the retail section of Quinpool Road with most of its stores built into what were once also older detached houses lacking any substantial front lawns.